Growing Resilience with Mindfulness

 We were fortunate to host Shannon Speaks, MSSA, LISW-S, ACC on the Digital Leadership Academy webinar.
 Enjoy this guest blog on the topic "Growing Resilience with Mindfulness".
 In case you wondered if resilience is something you can grow, I gave it away in the title.
 It’s true!
 You can grow ...

-Leadership, Mindfulness | June 24th, 2024 |
+Culture, Leadership | June 24th, 2024 |

 We were fortunate to host Shannon Speaks, MSSA, LISW-S, ACC on the Digital Leadership Academy webinar.
 Enjoy this guest blog on the topic “Growing Resilience with Mindfulness”.